 From rips and tears to water damage, there are many ways our precious family photos can degrade over time.
-Here are a few helpful tips from our Photo Detective Maureen Taylor for how to fix a damaged photo and prevent further harm.
+Here are a few helpful tips for how to fix a damaged photo and prevent further harm.

 - Photograph or scan it immediately.
 This type of deterioration will continue to progress if it isn’t moved to a stable environment.

 - Try to convince your relative of the image’s importance if they’re trying to dispose of it.

 - Obtain an estimate from a photo conservation expert for stabilizing the picture.
 You can find a conservator in your area on the American Institute for Conservation of Historic and Artistic Works website.